Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/itm/its/README.md

  - a new function `point_to_point_rels()` replicates the `point_to_point()` routine,
  but takes takes an array of reliabilities and return an array of path losses values.

+ - returning ver0, and ver1, the vertical incidence angles (in degrees) for both end points.

  - passing mdvar value - default value = 12 (original)

  - passing a boolean variable 'eno_is_final' (default=false), which intent is